jowitapodolak/finetuning_BERT_NER/README.md

 languages
     uk. -> dataset_1.txt, dataset_2.txt, dataset_3.txt, dataset_4.txt

- First command is shuffeling and limiting the dataset to 17,003 sentences (the size of the smallest dataset - for Breton language) and splitting it into train and test in proportion 80/20.
+ The first command is shuffling and limiting the dataset to 17,003 sentences (the size of the smallest dataset - for Breton language) and splitting it into train and test in proportion 80/20.
- Second is just shuffeling and reducing the size (also to 17,003 sentences).
+ The second is just shuffling and reducing the size (also to 17,003 sentences).
- Third one is done for better evaluation (cross-validation) - we randomly pick sentences for four datasets (each having 17,003  sentences) to later take the average of their F1 score and therefore have a better evaluation.
-To reproduce our experiments we need this option (we need 4 datasets, each 17,003 sentences).
+ The third one is done for better evaluation (cross-validation) - we randomly pick sentences for four datasets (each having 17,003  sentences) to later take the average of their F1 score and therefore have a better evaluation.
+To reproduce our experiments we need this option (we need 4 datasets, each with 17,003 sentences).

  ## Language-Pair Experiments